F95Sam/UnRen/README.md

 ```

 #### RenPy python
-To use the Python which came with your game, the corresponding system architecture
+To use the Python distribution which came along your game, the corresponding system
-must be selected in the lib folder.
-Also if more as one OS available is the correct
+architecture must be selected in the lib folder.
+Also, if more as one OS available is
-OS directory must be considered.
+the correct OS directory must be considered.
 e.g.
-For **64** Bit on **Linux** and with a Python **3** game:
+To use **64** Bit on **Linux** and with a Python **3** game:
 ```
 ../your_path/game_name/lib/linux-x86_64/python -EOO unren_py37.py ../your_path/game_name/
 ```